-    She lives with her husband, screenwriter Shawn Lawrence Otto, and their son in a wind-powered, passive solar home they designed and built with their own hands.
+She lives with her husband, screenwriter Shawn Lawrence Otto, in a wind-powered, passive solar home they designed and built with their own hands.

 Honors and Certifications

-    State Auditor Otto is President-Elect of the National State Auditors Association (NSAA).
-She is also the Chair of the Human Resources Committee for NSAA and serves on several committees for the National Association of State Auditors, Comptrollers and Treasurers.
+State Auditor Otto is past president of the National State Auditors Association (NSAA).
+She is currently the Chair of the Human Resources Committee for NSAA.

 State Auditor Otto has earned, for continuing education of public pension plans, a Certificate of Achievement in Pension Trustee Continuing Education from the NCPERS and a Certificate of Achievement in Public Plan Policy/Employee Pensions from the IFEBP.

 In 2009 the National State Auditors Association (NSAA) awarded State Auditor Otto its prestigious Excellence in Accountability Award for the Best Practices Review: Reducing Energy Costs in Local Government.

 In June of 2011 the League of Minnesota Cities awarded her the LMC President's Award, citing her "unwavering support of Minnesota local government in enhancing effectiveness, efficiency and accountability for all Minnesotans."

 In 2014 State Auditor Otto received the President's Award from the National Association of State Auditors, Comptrollers and Treasurers (NASACT).